Punjab And Haryana HC Grants Bail To AAP MLA In Rape Case

 - AAP MLA Harmeet Singh Pathanmajra has been granted regular bail by the Punjab and Haryana High Court in a rape case.

-- The court has directed Pathanmajra to surrender his passport to the trial court and report to the police station twice a month.
+- The court has ordered Pathanmajra to surrender his passport to the trial court and report to the police station twice a month.

-- The rape case was registered against Pathanmajra based on a complaint by a woman alleging misrepresentation and deceitful marriage.
+- The rape case was registered against Pathanmajra based on a complaint by a woman alleging misrepresentation and deceit.

 - The court considered the complainant's decade-long relationship with Pathanmajra when granting bail.